CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-09.md

 ## Review

 In this lab, you:

-- Created a high-severity Session Policy in Microsoft Defender for Cloud Apps.
+- Created a **high-severity Session Policy** in Microsoft Defender for Cloud Apps.
-- Configured filters to target non-compliant devices accessing Microsoft SharePoint Online.
+- Configured filters to target **non-compliant devices** accessing Microsoft SharePoint Online.
-- Set file inspection rules to block downloads of specific file types such as `.exe` and `.apk`.
+- Defined file inspection rules to **block downloads of .exe and .apk files**.
-- Validated the policy by attempting to download a blocked executable and confirming that it was successfully blocked.
+- Validated the policy by attempting to download an executable and confirmed it was successfully blocked.

 ## You have successfully completed the lab.
 Click on Next to Continue